There are two parts to this page:

-Guides created by John Howes in connection with using Zoom to run Malvern U3A meetings, particularly aimed at (but not limited to) the family history group.
-And on this page underneath the guides, there’s the latest information on online meetings for the family history group.
+1. Guides created by John Howes to help with using Zoom for ‘remote’ Malvern U3A meetings, particularly aimed at (but not limited to) the family history group.

-John’s ‘quick start’ guide to using Zoom.
-This also includes optional info on features such as ‘Chat’, virtual backgrounds, plus suggested settings/preferences to tweak.
+John’s quick start guide to using Zoom – part 1.
+As well as the first few quick start pages, there is optional info on features such as ‘Chat’ and virtual backgrounds, plus suggested settings/preferences to check or tweak.

-John’s user guide for presenters, including Zoom’s Share Screen feature.
+John’s user guide (part 3) for presenters, including Zoom’s Share Screen feature.
+Four pages.

 Malvern U3A family history

 Group meet-ups use the popular Zoom program/app – user guides above.
 Get the full 2020/21 group schedule from Malvern U3A website (the pdf link is towards the bottom of that page).

 Our next meeting slot is Tuesday 22nd September at 10am – you can join from a few minutes before.
 The link stays the same – and will appear here on the day (but not before for security).

 - 22nd September: How to research your house.
 (Gwen)

 - 13th October: ‘All at sea with the Smith family’ – from trepidation to learning to love ‘my’ John Smith (John Howes).
 Researching common surnames can be fun!